Welcome to the Macaman's Website

 L-Asparagine is derived from aspartate via transamidation: A reaction between asparagine and reducing sugars or reactive carbonyls produces acrylamide (acrylic amide) in food when heated to sufficient temperature.

 Asparagine was the first amino acid to be isolated.
 In 1806, two French chemists Louis Nicolas Vauquelin and Pierre Jean Robiquet isolated asparagine in a crystalline form from asparagus juice, in which it is abundant, hence the name they chose for that new matter.
 The characteristic smell observed in the urine of individuals after their consumption of asparagus is attributed to various metabolic byproducts of asparagine.
 Aspargine aids transformation of carbohydrates into cellular energy.
 Aspargine promotes metabolism, strengthens the immune system and removes excess toxins from cells.
 In addition it also aids to transport minerals into the cells for the production of RNA and DNA.
 Aspargine keeps the mind sharp by increasing concentrations of NADH in the brain, which boosts the production of neurotransmitters and chemicals needed for normal mental functioning.
 Aspartate moves the coenzyme nicotinamide adenine dinucleotide (NADH) molecules from the main body of the cell to its mitochondria, where it is used as fuel to power all cellular activity.
 According to the hepatic studies of as well as that of muscular, it is known for the crucial role it plays in generating cellular energy.
-Aspartate, with the crucial role it plays in generating cellular energyAspartate moves the coenzyme nicotinamide adenine dinucleotide (NADH) molecules from the main body of the cell to its mitochondria, where it is used as fuel to power all cellular activity.
+Aspartate, with the crucial role it plays in generating cellular energy, moves the coenzyme nicotinamide adenine dinucleotide (NADH) molecules from the main body of the cell to its mitochondria, where it is used as fuel to power all cellular activity.
 Studies also show that aspartate actually increases stamina and endurance levels in athletes.
 Aspartate is used to treat chronic fatigue and cerebral metabolism of ammonia and glutamine, the use of L-ornithine and L-aspartate ( LOLA ) increases the ability of the liver and other organs to detoxify ammonia. http://www.medscape.com/viewarticle/587349

-L-Carnitine is a naturally occurring amino acid which plays a vital role in the metabolism of fat.
+L-Carnitine is a naturally occurring nonessential amino acid which plays a vital role in the metabolism of fat.
 It functions as a transporter of fatty acids into the mitochondria, the metabolic furnace of the cell.
-It is synthesized in the liver and kidneys, from two essential amino acids, lysine and methionine.
-This synthesis requires the presence of vitamins niacin, B6, and iron.
-Most (98%) of the carnitine supply resides in the body's muscle tissue.
-Approximately 80% of the amino acids our bodies need is endogenously synthesized, the remaining 20% are referred to as the essential amino acids.
-The supply of such aminos, like Carnitine, must be supplemented exogenously.
+It is synthesized, from lysine and methionine in the liver and kidneys.
+This synthesis requires the presence of iron with two vitamins, B6 and B3, pyridoxine and niacin respectively.
+Ninety-eight percent of the carnitine supply resides in the body's muscle tissue.
+Carnitine is a nonessential amino acid and is endogenously synthesized.
+The essential amino acids methionine and lysine must be exogenously supplemented.

 Carnitine was discovered in Russia, and one year later in Germany.
 The proper name, Carnitine, refers to its Latin origin, carne.
 Its structural formula was decoded in 1927, and its physiological significance was understood by the 1960's and is thought to help maintain and strengthen heart muscles.